Caio99-git/Supermarket-DataInsights/README.md

 - Insights into product performance and profit margins
 - A clear segmentation of top and low-performing items
 - A predictive model for future sales planning
-- An interactive dashboard to explore results without needing to code
+- Interactive dashboards (Streamlit + Power BI) to explore results without needing to code
 - A structured presentation to share results with stakeholders

 ---